thedancingfetus/Unity3DProjects/F-Rigid-Bodies/ReadMe.txt

 Recent Feature adds:
 * A prefab that has the world script attached that tells the player where it should land.
 * If you rotate platforms on the Z axis, the player character follows the slope.
 This is powered by sweet Triangle Math.
+* If platform is rotated, the player rotates to the same angle.